websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-module-language-translations.md

 Note the `Bundle-SymbolicName`, `Bundle-Version`, and the `Web-ContextPath`.
 The `Web-ContextPath` value following the `/` is the module's context name.

-Use the bundle symbolic name or context name to find the language keys specific to the module.
-Find the module's JAR file and examine its language keys.
+Use the bundle symbolic name or context name to find the language translations specific to the module.
+Find the module's JAR file and examine its language translations.
 Liferay follows this module JAR file naming convention:

 ```
 [bundle symbolic name]-[version].jar